Paul Allen says he’s fighting cancer again

-The billionaire Microsoft co-founder and owner of the Seattle Seahawks says the non-Hodgkin's lymphoma he was first treated for in 2009 has returned.
+The billionaire Microsoft co-founder and owner of the Seattle Seahawks says the non-Hodgkin lymphoma he was first treated for in 2009 has returned.

-Paul Allen, Microsoft co-founder and owner of a range of Seattle business and philanthropic interests, is again undergoing treatment for non-Hodgkin’s lymphoma, the billionaire said in a statement on Monday.
+Paul Allen, Microsoft co-founder and owner of a range of Seattle business and philanthropic interests, is again undergoing treatment for non-Hodgkin lymphoma, the billionaire said in a statement on Monday.

 Allen, 65 years old, was first treated for the cancer in 2009, and it subsequently went into remission.
 It was a similar form of cancer that led to his early retirement from Microsoft in 1983.